mooore-digital/stylelint-config/scss/README.md

 # Mooore stylelint-config (SCSS)

-Our SCSS version is little bit more strict than our [magento config version](../magento).
+Our SCSS version is little bit more strict than our [luma config version](../luma).

-On any other project we use SCSS.
+This uses the `@fylgja/stylelint-config/scss`, and makes some rules trow a warning instead a error to have less strictness

-Instead of the Magento 2 LESS.
+_This file is mainly used for the base import with the snowdog config._